videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/prebuilt-sdk-js/video-sdk-meeting.md

     drawOnWhiteboard: true, // Can draw on whiteboard
     toggleWhiteboard: true, // Can toggle whiteboard
-    toggleRecording: true, // Can toggle meeting recording },
+    toggleRecording: true, // Can toggle meeting recording
+    removeParticipant: true, // Can remove participant
+    endMeeting: true, // Can end meeting
+  },

   joinScreen: {